Advanced-computer-lab-2024/WanderQuest/README.md

 </details>

 <details> <summary>Advertiser 📢</summary>

-Sign Up & Profile Management
+Sign Up & Profile Management:

 - Register with email, username, and password.
 - Upload required documents for admin approval.
 - Create or update your profile with company details like website, hotline, and company profile.

-- Activity Management
+Activity Management:

 - Create, read, update, or delete activities with details like date, time, location, price, category, tags, and discounts.
 - View a list of all your created activities.

-- Analytics & Sales
+Analytics & Sales:

 - View a sales report with revenue from your activities.
 - Filter sales reports by activity, date, or month.
 - View a report of tourists attending your activities and filter by month.

-- Notifications
+Notifications:

 - Receive alerts if an activity is flagged as inappropriate.
 - Get notified of bookings or cancellations for your activities.